iamarya/filesystem/readme.md

 ##Step3
 Open `http://localhost:8080/` in a browser.

-Above page will appear.
+The home page will appear.
 Put the search string and press search.
 It will show the result.
 I have made the search case insensitive.

-[Output of the search]
+Output of the search will come in list structure.

-[Error message if the input is blank]
+Error message will show if the input is blank.

-[Error message if page does not exist]
+Error page will be showed if page does not exist for url.